 \section{Related Causal Datasets}

-Correlation-based models may perform well in existing datasets, which is not for the reason that these models have strong reasoning capability but those datasets cannot fully support the evaluation of the models' reasoning capability.
-Spurious correlations in these datasets can be exploited by the model to cheat, which means that the model just only concentrates on superficial correlation learning not real causal reasoning, only approximating the distribution of the dataset.
-For example, in VQA v1.0 \cite{Antol_2015_ICCV} dataset for VQA task, the model simply answers ``yes'' when seeing question ``Do you see a...'', which will achieve nearly 90\% accuracy.
+Correlation-based models may perform well in existing datasets, not because these models have a strong reasoning capability, but because these datasets cannot fully support the evaluation of the models' reasoning capability.
+Spurious correlations in these datasets can be exploited by the model to cheat, which means that the model just concentrates on superficial correlation learning, not real causal reasoning, only approximating the distribution of the dataset.
+For example, in the VQA v1.0 \cite{Antol_2015_ICCV} dataset for the VQA task, the model simply answers ``yes'' when seeing the question ``Do you see a...'', which will achieve nearly 90\% accuracy.
 Due to this shortcoming in current datasets, researchers need to build benchmarks that can evaluate the true causal reasoning capability of models.
-In this section, we take image question answering benchmarks and video question answering benchmarks as examples to analyse the current research situation of related causal reasoning datasets, and give some future directions.
+In this section, we take image question answering benchmarks and video question answering benchmarks as examples to analyze the current research situation of related causal reasoning datasets and give some future directions.